|

 cases, these look just like the fonts you see used every day for the large

 alphanumeric serial number on official state license plates.
-We have

 size, and align either flush left, centered, or flush right.
 All